idaholab/moose/framework/doc/content/syntax/Constraints/index.md

   integration. *Exact* integration of SECOND order QUAD face elements (e.g.
   HEX27 meshes) requires FOURTH order integration.

-%% Add note to doc here about the boundary offset
+%% Add note to doc here about the boundary offset; try to make it same as PBC using functions

 At present, either the `secondary_variable` or `primary_variable` parameter must be supplied.